 Private health insurance

-Immigration Quebec regulations require that all international students be covered by a health insurance plan while studying in Quebec.
-Health insurance coverage is also mandatory for spouses and children who are accompanying an international student to Canada.
-It is your responsibility to enrol your dependents and yourself to a health insurance.
+Health insurance coverage is mandatory for all international students and for spouses and children who are accompanying an international student to Canada.
+It is your responsibility to enrol your dependents and yourself for health insurance.

 Université Laval Health Insurance